-Have you rolled out the software and the workplace digital signage you need, only to find that you’re still struggling to realise your digital transformation goals?!
+Have you rolled out the software and the workplace Digital Signage you need, only to find that you’re still struggling to realise your digital transformation goals?!
 If this is the case for your business, then you’re far from alone.
 It’s a surprisingly common issue, with a whopping 70% of businesses reportedly failing to pull off a successful digital transformation.
 The problem is often due to an unresolved and ongoing mismatch between a company’s business strategy and the digital processes it has in place.
 The good news is that the issue is easy to fix through the process of mapping your business!
 This entails reviewing your current systems and developing a digital blueprint of what you need to achieve your business targets.
 To help you kickstart the process, we have compiled our top ten tips, with the help of Natalia Chelsea Di Palma, VP of Growth Marketing from renowned enterprise transformation software provider, Orbus.

 1. Bridge the gap between the means and ends of your strategy